-The unit has three hours face -to- face teaching weekly (1 x 1 hour lecture and 1 x 2 hour tutorial) (30hrs).
+The unit has three hours teaching weekly (1 x 1 hour lecture and 1 x 2 hour tutorial) (30hrs).
 It is expected that students will spend two hours per week reading and engaging with online materials and required readings.
-(20hrs) Preparation for assignments/exam will make up the remaining 100 hours (total of 150hours).
+(20hrs) Preparation for assessment work will make up the remaining 100 hours (total of 150 hours).

 Inclusion and engagement